Lesson Plan - Get It!

 After Shakespeare had some years of success, a plague caused the theaters to close down.
 Actors went back to performing in traveling troupes, and Shakespeare probably joined one of these, though there's no historical record to prove that.

 During this time, he also began to write poetry.

 - How could someone make a living just writing poems?

 An artist, writer, or poet could continue to work on their art if they found a wealthy person to support them.
 This is called patronage.
 Shakespeare wrote under the patronage of Henry Wriothesley, the Earl of Southampton.

-In 1599, Shakespeare's troupe built a new theater called the Globe Theater.
+In 1599, Shakespeare's troupe built a new Globe Theater theater.
 It became very popular, and they performed there for many years.
-The theater burned down in 1613 but was rebuilt in 1997 and is still in use today.
+The theater burned down in 1613 but was rebuilt in 1997 and is still used today.